Truiteseche/bibmath-blackboard/README.md

 ## Features

 - **🎨 Beautiful Dark Theme** - Easy on the eyes with carefully crafted contrast ratios
 - **📐 Formula-Friendly** - Optimized readability for mathematical equations and symbols
-- **🔄 Smart Toggle** - Switch between light and dark modes instantly
 - **⚡ Lightweight** - Minimal performance impact on your browsing
 - **🛠️ Enhanced UI** - Improved visual hierarchy and modern design elements